 What if I cannot go into school due to being vulnerable, or due to living with or caring for a vulnerable person?

 If you are fit to work, you should discuss with your school the safety measures that need to be in place for you, which in some cases may include allowing you to continue to work at home.
 The NEU will support members to ensure their position is fully considered by their employer.

 What if I am off sick?

 Your sick pay entitlements will be set out in your contract.
-However, the NEU is calling on all employers to act in line with ACAS advice and provide full pay for all sickness absence, regardless of employees’ actual entitlement, and disregard such absence for the purpose of sickness absence management.
-Otherwise, employees may simply try to come into their workplace, increasing the risk of transmission.
+The NEU will expect all employers to continue to act in line with the current ACAS advice and provide full pay for all sickness absence, regardless of employees’ actual entitlement, and disregard such absence for the purpose of sickness absence management.
+Otherwise, employees who are unwell with Covid-19 symptoms may try to come into work, increasing the risk of transmission.